Personal Reader Grants

 You should be aware that the Personal Reader Grant is paid for a maximum of 640 hours per annum and there is a set hourly rate of pay (see 'Rates' section below).

 Anyone working in the private sector (except public sector employees) who has a visual impairment or is blind and would benefit from using the services of a personal reader for up to 640 hours per annum is entitled to apply for this grant.

 How to apply

 You can either apply yourself or if you are an employer, you can apply for a Personal Reader Grant on behalf of an employee.
 You will need to complete Part 1 (pdf) and Part 2 (pdf) of the Reasonable Accommodation Fund application form which is available online.
-It is also available from your local Intreo Centre or Social Welfare Branch Office.
+It is also available from your local Intreo Centre, Social Welfare Branch Office or local EmployAbility service.
 If your application is approved, you should complete a Personal Reader Grant Claim Form (pdf).

 If you have a visual impairment or are blind, staff in your local office will be pleased to help you complete the application form.